telwoo/bikesharing/README.md

 # CitiBike Sharing

-## Link to Story
+## Link to Story:
 [Tableau Link](https://public.tableau.com/app/profile/chauntel.wooten/viz/Book1_16628172542120/Story2?publish=yes)

-##T he written analysis has the following:

 ## Overview of the statistical analysis:
-The purpose of the analysis is well defined.
-(5 pt)
+The overall purpose of this analysis is to convince investors that a bike-sharing program in Des Moines is a solid business proposal.
+To solidify the proposal, one of the key stakeholders wanted to see a bike trip analysis.
+The details below show of an outline of why this would be beneficial and the statistics around such decision.

 ## Results: